 And again, we can help you with this.
 Also, a huuuuuge part of improving your search engine visibility and, more importantly, attracting customers and clients is ensuring your website is mobile-friendly.
 Some themes and website builders include mobile preview as an option.
 It might be called “responsive design.”
 Otherwise, a trick you can use is shrinking your website screen so it’s about the size of phone and seeing what that looks like.

-If you’re finding your website looks terrible on mobile but you don’t know how to fix it, as a Charlotte web designer, we can help with that.
+If you’re finding your website looks terrible on mobile but you don’t know how to fix it, as a Charlotte web designer, we can help with that especially when improving search engine optimization for small business to increase Google rankings.

 Get in touch with us via email or call (704) 336-9113.